claus-codes/tutorials/README.md

 ```
 Access to properties can be made dynamic.
 Because an object's keys are `String` values, the key can be stored in a *variable*, and that variable can be used to access the desired property using the hard brackets `[]` syntax.

-These methods of accessing properties can be chained together.
+These methods of accessing properties can be chained together as needed.

 ### Object instances